mighty-gerbils/gerbil-persist/persist.md

 In today’s world (2024), all your data persists… on your enemies’ servers.
-The big corporations and bureaucracies that try to manipulate you know everything about you, and run AIs to analyze your behavior to manipulate you even more into buying their stuff and obeying their orders.
+The big corporations and bureaucracies that try to manipulate you know everything about you, and run AIs to analyze your behavior so as to manipulate you even more into buying their stuff and obeying their orders.
 Modern “apps”, that don’t have or need a “save” button anymore, may superficially look to end-users as if they had Orthogonal Persistence, but underneath everything uses Manual Persistence;